michaelbeaumont/properator/README.md

 ## TODO

 1. Add configuration to repositories
-    * `--git-path` for `flux`
+   - `--git-path` for `flux`
-1. Should `refrelease` be cluster-scoped?
-1. Link the deployed manifests to a URL for the deployment.
-    * Add a configuration setting that gives `properator` a URL for a PR number (e.g. `https://preview-repo-{{ .PR }}.domain.com`)
-    * Needs to be reflected by an `Ingress` in the deployed manifests, for example
-1. Better deployment status flow would be
-    1. create flux
-    1. flux deploys manifests
-    1. set GH deployment successful
-    * whereas right now it's
-        1. create flux
-        1. set GH deployment successful
+1. How to measure "successful" deployment
-        1. flux deploys manifest
+   Right now it's just whether an `Ingress` resource appears with a link to the deployment.
+   - If we're not using `Ingress`?
-    * Maybe have image for use in k8s `Job` which sets the deployment as active if an ingress is _really_ responsive?
+   - Maybe have image for use in k8s `Job` which sets the deployment as active if an ingress is _really_ responsive?
 1. Make deployment to cluster easier, github apps